Eric-Lennartson/pd-osci/README.md

 ### Acknowledgements

-I'm thankful for the Pd community and their willingness to help.
-Also, much of my code is fashioned after Alexandre Torres Porres's ELSE.
-I've learned so much from looking at his code.
-Thank You.
+Alexandre Torres Porres, Most of this library and what I've learned is from looking at the code from ELSE.
+Hansi Raber, Most concepts and code relating to oscilloscopes comes from using/being inspired by OsciStudio.

 --------------------------------------------------------------------------